What will you find in Google Scholar?

 - References to patents and legal documents

-- A specific article of which you know the title
+- To find a specific article of which you know the title

 Use Google Scholar with UBU-link.
 The UBU-link is a quick way to the full text.